robenkleene/collections/cards/us-history.md

 # US History

 - **What was the Stamp Act?
-When was it repealed and why?** A tax on the British colonies on all paper goods, including  legal documents, magazines, playing cards, newspapers.
+Which good were included?** A tax on the colonies of all paper goods, including legal documents, magazines, playing cards, newspapers.
-- **Why was the Stamp Act repealed?** It was repealed after protests in the colonies and pressure from British exporters who were threatened by boycotts.
+- **Why was the Stamp Act repealed?** It was repealed after protests in the colonies, and pressure from British exporters who were threatened by boycotts.
 - **When was the Stamp Act repealed?** March 18th, 1766
 - **When did the Stamp Act receive royal assent?** March 22nd, 1765
 - **What were the Townshend Acts?
 When did they pass?
 When were they repealed?** A series of British acts of Parliament passed during 1767 and 1768 that taxed goods imported into the American colonies.
-Named after Charles Townshend who proposed them, believing a tax on imported goods would be more palatable to the colonies than one on locally produced goods.
-They were mostly repealed by the Repeal Act which received royal assent on April 12th, 1770; the tax on tea remained in place.
+Named after Charles Townshend who proposed them, believing a tax on imported goods would be more palatable to the colonies than one on locally produced goods. - **When were the Townshend Acts passed?**
+- **When were the Townshend Acts repealed?
+Were they repealed completely?** April 12th, 1770
+- **What significant Townshend Acts tax remained in place after they were repealed?** The tax on tea.
 - **What was the Boston Massacre?
 When did it happen?** On March 5, 1770, British soldiers killed several people while being harassed by a mob, partially in protest of the Townshend Acts.

     A famous engraving of the incident was made and sold by Paul Revere.